 German Quince jelly or “Quitten Gelee”, is something from grandma’s times.
 It is quite some work to make it but you will be surprised how delicious this jelly will be.
 First of all get the quince – we call them.
 Quitten.

-German Quince jelly of Quitten Gelee, is something from grandma’s times.
-It is quite some work to make it but you will be surprised how delicious this jelly – Gelee in German – will be.
-First of all get quince – Quitten in German.
 You might find them at your local farmers market.
-The recipe is using the German jam sugar which is called “Gelierzucker”.
+The recipe is using the German jam sugar which is called “Gelierzucker” but it can be substituted with regular sugar.
 You might find him at German online stores in the USA or wherever you are.
 If you cannot get it just use organic sugar; I make a mix iof organic sugar and brown sugar.
 Cooking time is a bit longer.
 Or get the natural fruit pectin, this in combination with sugar will make your jelly firm in any case.

 Ingredients German Quince Jelly

 1kg sugar or German Gelierzucker